davidkesnr/GIS-Glen-Tanar/README.md

     ##                  2.5 %     97.5 %
     ## elev.scale -0.03010916 0.06830098

-As expected, there is no clear pattern between elevation and roe deer dung density.
-The variation explained by this model is below 1%, and the 95% confidence interval of the elevation slope coefficient spans 0.
-From this, it seems clear that roe deer show no elevational preferences in where they browse.
+As expected, there is no evidence for a relationship between elevation and roe deer dung density.
+The variation explained by this model is below 1%, and the 95% confidence interval of the slope coefficient spans
+0. This suggests that roe deer show no elevational preferences in where they browse.

-In summary, this analysis reveals some important deer browsing characteristics within coniferous habitats of Glen Tanar during winter, that could be useful for managers of Glen Tanar towards effectively allocating resources to the maintenance of conifer forests in the reserve.
-The results suggest that red deer browse more heavily than roe deer, and that red deer generally prefer to browse at higher elevation conifer forests, though elevation is probably a minor factor informing where red deer prefer to browse.
-Roe deer show no elevational preferences in conifer-forest browsing.
+In summary, this analysis reveals some important features of winter deer browsing incidence within coniferous habitats of Glen Tanar, that can be useful towards effective management of conifer forests in the reserve.
+The analysis indicates that red deer browse more heavily than roe deer, with red deer showing a weak preference for browsing at higher elevations, although there are likely to be far more important factors than elevation informing red deer browsing preferences which remain unidentified.